Mental Health Symptoms

 Understanding Mental Health Symptoms

 Mental health symptoms can manifest in various ways, affecting mood, thinking, and behaviour.
-They can range from mild to severe and may interfere with daily functioning.
-Common mental health conditions include depression, anxiety, bipolar disorder, schizophrenia, and eating disorders.
-Each condition has distinct symptoms, but some general signs might indicate the onset of a mental health issue.
+Each condition has distinct symptoms, but some general signs might indicate the onset of a mental health issue and this includes alcohol or substance misuse.

 Common Signs and Symptoms